-- Black first, a player can pass anytime. - The game is over when both players pass in consecutive turns. - intersection: a cell where a stone can be placed or is placed. - two intersections are connected: they are either adjacent vertically or horizontally. - string: a connected, i.e., vertically or horizontally, set of stones of one color. - liberty: the number of connected empty intersections. - Usually we find the amount of liberties for a stone or a string. - A string with no liberty is captured. - eye: - Exact definition: very difficult to be understood and implemented. - Approximated definition: - ▷ An empty intersection surrounded by stones of one color with two liberties or more. - ▶ An empty intersection surrounded by stones belonging to the same string.
+- Black first, a player can pass anytime. - The game ends when both players pass in consecutive turns. - intersection: a cell where a stone can be placed or is placed. - two intersections are connected if they are either adjacent vertically or horizontally, i.e., 4-neighbors. - string: a connected, i.e., vertically or horizontally, set of stones of one color. - Iberty: the number of connected empty intersections. - Usually we calculate the amount of liberties for a string. - A string with no liberty is captured. - eye: - Exact definition: very difficult to be understood and implemented. - Approximated definition: - ▶ An empty intersection surrounded by outside boarders or stones of one color with two liberties or more. - ▶ An empty intersection surrounded by outside boarders or stones belonging to the same string.